zzhangcharlie/BookShelf/README.md

     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
+    ├── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    ├── Book.js # This is the template for a book.
+    ├── Shelf.js # This is the template for a shelf.
+This invokes the Book.js to build a shelf ├── ListBooks.js # This is the template for a book list.
+This invokes the Shelf.js to build the list of book └── SearchBook.js # This builds the search page.
+You can search and see the list of result.
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.
+## package.json
+`{
+  "dependencies": {
+    "prop-types": "^15.6.1",
+    "react": "^16.4.1",
+    "react-dom": "^16.4.1",
+    "react-router-dom": "^4.3.1",
+    "react-throttle": "^0.3.0"
+  },
+  "devDependencies": {
+    "react-scripts": "1.1.4"
+  },
+  "scripts": {
+    "start": "react-scripts start",
+    "build": "react-scripts build",
+    "test": "react-scripts test --env=jsdom",
+    "eject": "react-scripts eject"
+  }
+}`

 ## Backend Server